Whether it’s our arms, thighs, or stomach, many of us have likely wished that we could lose a bit of body fat from one area or another at some point.

 Sleep deprivation can alter metabolism and increase food intake, weight gain, and cortisol levels.
 Therefore, getting enough sleep may help you increase facial fat loss.

-Processed foods account for more than 75% of sodium intake in the average diet, so cutting out convenience foods, savory snacks, and processed meats can be an easy and effective way to reduce your sodium intake (
+Processed foods account for more than 75% of sodium intake in the average diet, so cutting out convenience foods, savory snacks, and processed meats can be an effective way to reduce your sodium intake (

 One of the most popular recommendations for slimming your face and losing cheek fat is to increase your intake of fiber.